A number of supposed experts have recently written blog posts bashing the Feedback Sandwich technique.

 Why?
 Because they have absolutely no idea what they're talking about.

-(How's that for NOT using the feedback sandwich to tell them what I really think? :))
+(How's that for NOT using the feedback sandwich! :))

-Click here to read my latest Hired Guns post...and find out why the Feedback Sandwich is the most palatable way to tell someone what you think they need to hear...
+Click here to read my latest Hired Guns post...and find out why the Feedback Sandwich is the most palatable way to give someone the feedback you think they need to hear...

 The main purpose of following up after a job interview (other than the obvious thanking of the person for their time and attention -- which is, simply, the polite and courteous thing to do) is to reinforce that you are the right person for the job – in terms of both attitude and aptitude.